 The Children's Society's impact on children and young people

 We counsel, support and campaign for the young people whose hopes and happiness are the most threatened by abuse, exploitation and neglect.
 We couldn't do that without the help of our supporters.
 Find out more about what we do.

 Our impact on a young person's life is all driven by you - our volunteers and campaigners, our supporters who run a marathon or host a Christingle every year.
 No matter how you give your time to us, lend your voice to our campaigns, or support us financially you are helping us fight for the hope that's within all children across the country.

-Through our campaign and policy work we can improve life for young people up and down the country.
+Through our campaigning and policy work we can improve life for young people up and down the country.
 A change at government level means that many more young people will benefit from a positive change beyond those that walk through our doors.

 For an in-depth look at our impact last year, read our full report.